Privacy

-Whether selling your PC or recycling an old laptop, the last thing you want is for a stranger to gain access to any personal data these might contain.
-For this reason, we strongly advise thoroughly wiping all data from hard drives you plan on getting rid of.
+Whether selling your PC or recycling an old laptop, the last thing you want is for a stranger to get their hands on your personal data.
+We strongly advise thoroughly wiping all data from any hard drives that you plan on discarding.
 Below, we'll walk you through how to do this safely and efficiently.

 Why Should I Wipe My Hard Drive?